malaquiasdev/studio-ghibli-database-api/README.md

 - AWS DynamoDB

 ## Installing
-1. Clone this repository. `$ git clone https://github.com/malaquiasdev/studio-ghibli-database-graphql.git`
+1. Clone this repository. `$ git clone https://github.com/malaquiasdev/ghiblidb-graphql.git`
-2. Go to the project folder. `$ cd studio-ghibli-database-graphql`
+2. Go to the project folder. `$ cd ghiblidb-graphql`
 3. Copy the **.env.example** file and create an **.env** file with your AWS Credentials.

 ## Execute with yarn